John Hamilton (Kansas politician)

-John Daniel Miller Hamilton (March 2, 1892 – September 24, 1973) was a Republican politician from the U.S. state of Kansas.
+John Daniel Miller Hamilton (March 2, 1892 – September 24, 1973) was an American Republican politician from the U.S. state of Kansas.

 Hamilton was raised in Topeka, Kansas, where his father was general counsel of the Atchison, Topeka and Santa Fe Railroad.
 His elder brother was actor Hale Hamilton.
 Upon graduation from preparatory school in 1913, he stopped in Chicago to see his father's friend, Dean Wigmore, who promptly invited him to enroll in Northwestern University Law School.

 Hamilton went on to become Speaker of the Kansas House of Representatives for the 1927 Session and 1928 Special Session.
 He lost the Republican Governor primary election to Clyde Reed in 1928.
 In the 1930 Republican Governor primary he was the campaign manager for Frank Hauke who defeated incumbent Governor Clyde Reed, but lost in the general election.
 As Hauke's campaign manager, Hamilton was also made Chairman of the Kansas Republican Party from 1930 to 1932, In November 1932, following the death of Kansas Republican National Committeeman David Mulvane, Governor Alf Landon had Hamilton elected as the new Kansas Republican National Committeeman for Kansas, a role he filled from 1932 to 1940.
 In 1936, following the nomination of then-Governor Alf Landon to run against President Franklin D. Roosevelt, Hamilton was appointed chairman of the Republican National Committee.
 His picture was on Times cover on September 23, 1936.
 Landon lost the election in a landslide, but Hamilton continued as chairman of the Republican National Committee until 1940, due in large part to the considerable help of a freshman Illinois congressman, Everett Dirksen, whose eloquent support turned back several efforts to replace Hamilton.